This post contains affiliate links for your convenience. View our full disclosure policy here.

 As parents and teachers, we often wonder if our children are on track for reading.
 It is a common belief that once a child has learned letter names and their corresponding sounds they must be ready to learn to read.
 This can be true, but not always.
 There are many more signs we can refer to when trying to determine if our child is ready to read.
 Check out these 14 things you should know about reading readiness!

-*For even more resources to support early learners, be sure to grab our Emergent Readers MEGA Bundle!
+*For even more resources to support early learners, be sure to grab our Easy Readers MEGA Bundle!

 14 Things You Should Know About Reading Readiness